Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 \subsubsection{Geolocation}

 This functionality elevates the scope of experimentation and offers insightful context about the devices engaged in a federated scenario.
 This dynamic geolocation capability is further enhanced using Leaflet, an open-source JavaScript library known for its user-friendly interactive maps \citep{Agafonkin:leaflet:2021}.
 It enables the visualization of the distribution of the nodes and provides essential information such as each IP address and the cluster to which it belongs.
 This function maps out the precise geographical locations of physical devices, an essential feature in various analyses and applications where device positioning significantly impacts the outcome.
-This is particularly relevant for scenarios involving mobility or location-based factors, such as mobile networks or vehicle-to-vehicle communication, which are inherent to the study.
+This is particularly relevant for scenarios involving mobility or location-based factors, such as Unmanned Aerial Vehicle (UAV) fleets or vehicle-to-vehicle communication, in which the spatial distribution of devices is crucial for optimizing communication protocols and ensuring efficient data aggregation while preserving network integrity.
+Additionally, this feature aids in studying node mobility within a network, capturing data on devices as they enter or exit the federation, or tracking connectivity status during sporadic disconnections.

-When using virtualized devices, the platform permits users to manually assign specific coordinates to each one, thereby simulating virtual device geolocation.
-This feature introduces the ability to emulate node mobility dynamically, a critical aspect for certain applications where functionality may depend on factors like the distance between nodes or the ability to adapt to network topology changes in real time.
-For example, this could be used to explore the performance of FL algorithms in mobile networks or other distributed systems where nodes are not static.
+When utilizing virtual devices, users can manually assign specific geographical coordinates, enabling the simulation of virtual device geolocation.
+This capability plays a crucial role in facilitating dynamic emulation of node mobility, which is particularly relevant for applications dependent on factors such as node proximity or the ability to adapt to network topology changes swiftly.
+To ensure a comprehensive and realistic simulation, the platform leverages advanced network simulation libraries like tcconfig \citep{Hombashi:tcconfig:2023}.
+This integration allows the virtual geographical coordinates to influence system properties, including bandwidth and node latency.
+Consequently, users can conduct realistic evaluations in heterogeneous and dynamic environments.
+Moreover, users can track device geolocation using an interactive map on the frontend.
+With the added capability of a REST API, this feature ensures smooth integration with third-party applications and promotes effortless cross-platform geolocation monitoring.